Best Dynamic Stretches for Runners

 According to the National Academy of Sports Medicine, dynamic stretching uses the force production of a muscle and the body's momentum to take a joint through the full available range of motion.
 In other words, dynamic stretches use movement to bring joints through their full range of motion.
 This helps to keep your joints flexible and able to move in a full range, which reduces your chance of injuries and improves your athletic performance.

 I teach these dynamic stretches for runners to clients that I train.
 I recommend doing them before speed workouts and encourage runners to do them as drills before races to complete their warm-up.
 Dynamic stretches are important to do before track workouts to fire up the muscles that you will use on the run and prevent muscle tears from jumping into speed work cold.
+You can also do these dynamic types of stretches to warm up before running in the cold.

 These dynamic stretches can also be used to improve your running form.
 Dynamic stretches are also a great way to warm up inside before running in the cold.